codingbbq/codingbbq.github.io/blog/2019-06-14-Things-I-Wish-I-Knew-In-College.md

 - **Blog** : Maintaining an online log (blog) is beneficial.
 Writing helps you pen down your thoughts in a clear and concise manner.
 This means that you will be able to communicate better.
 In your job, you will be constantly writing emails, attending scrum meetings and writing requirement documents.
 Your habit of writing blog will help you better communicate your thoughts to the readers/managers/colleagues.

 - **Where to Blog?** : You can use blogger, WordPress etc blogging services, but I would insists on using Jekyll instead.
-I have an article on this blog about [why I choose to use Jekyll]({% post_url 2019-02-18-Why-Jekyll %}) as my blogging software.
 As long as you write consistently, it does not matter what blogging platform you are using.

 - **What to Blog?** : Blog your thoughts.
 Everything.
 I was inspired by the movie "The Social Network", when Mark Z. blogs about how he wishes to divert his mind and that he needs an idea.
 [Remember](https://www.youtube.com/watch?v=BPazh2kDdvA)?
 P.S : I am not promoting that you write about your girlfriend, but you get the gist.